mackenzie hodgson logo cog

 The six-cylinder CBX1000 was released in 1978 to demonstrate Honda’s ability to build powerful and technically advanced streetbikes, inspired by the firm’s brilliant multi-cylinder racers of the Sixties.
 The 1047cc, 24-valve powerplant, with six shiny exhaust downpipes jutting from its bank of angled-forward cylinders, was left uncovered by frame tubes for maximum visual effect.
 The marque’s engineering prowess was highlighted in a different way by the CB1100R, an exotic 1062cc straight-four produced in small numbers mainly to win long-distance endurance races.
 Dominant on track, it also made a superb roadgoing superbike.

 Honda’s early-Eighties range included the outrageous CX500 Turbo, less of a practical transverse V-twin motorcycle than a corporate statement of engineering expertise.
 But the marque’s engine layout of choice was the V4.
-The 1983-model VF750F was an unreliable embarrassment but happily for Honda, the VFR750F that followed three years later proved outstanding and very robust.
+The 1983-model VF750F was an unreliable embarrassment, but happily for Honda, the VFR750F that followed three years later proved outstanding and very robust.
 That model in turn led to the iconic VFR750R, better known by its code-name RC30, which redefined the limits of sports bike design in 1988.
 Essentially a roadgoing copy of the factory RVF racebike that had dominated Formula One and endurance racing, the RC30 produced 112bhp and was almost unbeatable on road or track.

 At the highest level of competition, though, the bike to beat was generally the factory NSR500.
 Grand Prix success took a while; even Honda couldn’t make the oval-pistoned NR500 four-stroke competitive against rival factories’ two-strokes.
 But after Freddie Spencer and the NS500 triple had shown the way in 1983, the NSR500 demonstrated the value of V4 horsepower.
 Spencer won its debut title in 1985 (part of a spectacular double involving the NSR250 V-twin), and Wayne Gardner and Eddie Lawson also took the title before Mick Doohan began his five-in-a-row domination in 1994.
-By the time Valentino Rossi rode to his first 500cc crown in 2001, the NSR made roughly 200bhp and had won ten world championships in 18 years.
+By the time Valentino Rossi rode to his first 500cc crown in 2001, the NSR made roughly 200bhp and had won 10 world championships in 18 years.

 While the NSR was winning on track, Honda’s showroom star was usually the CBR600F, a quick yet practical and competitively priced four that sold in huge numbers.
 The outstanding model of the Nineties, though, was the CBR900RR FireBlade, whose blend of 123bhp open-class engine and mid-capacity size and weight revolutionised superbike design on its launch in 1992 and has made it a modern classic today.
-Numerous updates later, the current ‘Blade produces 189bhp and combines its traditional compact size and light weight with electronic sophistication.
+Numerous updates later, the current ‘Blade produces over 200bhp and combines its traditional compact size and light weight with electronic sophistication.